Rezz888/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+- It allows you to create paths within React to "load" a new page, but since React is a SPA it isn't really loading a new page, its just mounting new components to show new content

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+- Checking for correct answers and filtering out bad, potentially hazardous answers.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+- Testing the entirety of the website. the entire user experience

 ## Instructions